jsvelasquez/ObsPy-Utilities/README.md

 ObsPy-Utilities
 ===============

-For functions, scripts, etc. to make like easier using ObsPy
+For functions, scripts, etc. to make life easier using ObsPy